 1972: Title IX was passed as part of the Education Amendments.
-It prohibited sex
+It prohibited sex discrimination by recipients of federal funds, which includes most colleges, universities, and public elementary and secondary schools.

 1975: The U.S. government published Title IX Implementing Regulations.